Metztli/b2evo-metztli/README.md

 Make a note of the username, password, and host name (for reference purposes since your b2evolution instance will be provided with relevant values).

-Add this upstream b2evolution quickstart repo:
+Change to your newly created directory -- which has the same name as your app:

 cd b2evo/.

+And remove the file:

 rm -v index.php

-or

-rm -v ./*

-(please note the leading dot before the frontslash)
+Add this upstream b2evolution quickstart repo:

 git remote add upstream -m master git://github.com/Metztli/b2evo-metztli.git